We rent two general types of firearms: NON-FIRING REPLICAS (below) and BLANK FIRING

 $12.50

 “Coach” ShotgunA welcome passenger on long, lonely stagecoach rides.
 This is a double barrel break-open shotgun.
-Wood and metal.
-Some may have limited working action but these are primarily hand props that are just for looks.$10

 “Sawed-off" Coach GunA “sawed-off” version of the Coach Shotgun above.
 This model does not break open.